-Eight free resources to learn new skills in lockdown
+Eight free resources to learn new skills

 The good news is that there are loads of online options for home learning.
 Here are some of the best free resources we’ve found: